tangminhanh/Fake-job-detection/README.md

     * KNeighbors Classifier
     * Decision Tree
  - Evaluate models: since want to use minimize False Negative (incorrectly predict fraudulent jobs as non-fraudulent), we pay more attention to Recall and F2 score.
 When there are more than 1 model with approximately the same recall and F2 score, we take other evaluation metrics (accuracy, prediction, F1 score) in to consideration.
-    + XGBoost has the best overall performance on the test set:
+    + Logistic Regression has the best overall performance on the test set:
       * XGB Accuracy: 98.6%
       * XGB Recall: 79.2%
       * XGB Precision: 92.4%
       * XGB F1 score: 0.853
       * XGB F2 score: 0.815
-- Build the streamlit app: deploy the app using Streamlit Cloud and GitHub (Jose, Sparsh, Linh)
+- Build the streamlit app: deploy the app using Streamlit Cloud and GitHub (Linh, Jose, Sparsh)

 ## Files
 - fakejob-EDA-final-version.ipynb: Exploratory Data Analysis of the dataset